scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 Acknowledgements
 ----------------

-This work was financially supported in part by the Natural Sciences and Engineering Research Council of Canada Collaborative Research and Development Grant DNOISE II (CDRP J 375142-08), EPSRC grant EP/L000407/1, the Imperial College London Intel Parallel Computing Centre, British Gas, SENAI CIMATEC and the MCTI (Federal Govt of Brazil) scholarship MCTI/FINEP/CNPq 384214/2015-0.
-This research was carried out as part of the SINBAD II project with the support of the member organizations of the SINBAD Consortium.
+This work was financially supported in part by EPSRC grant EP/L000407/1, the Imperial College London Intel Parallel Computing Centre, British Gas, SENAI CIMATEC and the MCTI (Federal Govt of Brazil) scholarship MCTI/FINEP/CNPq 384214/2015-0.
+This research was carried out as part of the SINBAD project with the support of the member organizations of the SINBAD Consortium.